-A pub was set up along the route of Detroit’s St Patrick’s Day Parade last weekend — with the express purpose of banning Irish people.
+A pub was set up along the route of Detroit’s St Patrick’s Day Parade with the express purpose of banning Irish people.
+The result was amazing.

-Dan Margulis, the creator of the experiment, rented an empty space on Michigan Avenue for the St Patrick’s Day Parade on Sunday and hung a sign that said “No Irish Pub.”
+Dan Margulis, the creator of the experiment, rented an empty space on Michigan Avenue for the St. Patrick’s Day Parade and hung a sign that said “No Irish Pub.”
 A bouncer was placed at the door to turn people away if they said they were Irish or even if they were wearing green.

 On St. Patrick's Day, everyone is Irish.
 And everyone trying to get into the No Irish Pub will be treated like an Irish Immigrant.Posted by No Irish Pub on Friday, March 16, 2018